Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and online.

 She writes and is interviewed on social affairs, home affairs and education, most recently mostly on disability, adoption, violence, hate crime and race relations.
 She has appeared and been interviewed by ABC, BBC (Woman’s Hour, Front Row, Sunday Morning Live, BBC Breakfast, 5 Live, local radio), Channel 4 News, CBC, ITV and Sky.

-Katharine also chairs and takes parts in panel discussions, most recently chairing a Wellcome Collection event on disability in 2019 and taking part in a panel discussion on life writing with English Pen.
-In November 2020 she was a guest speaker at the National Gallery, talking about the theory and practice of scapegoating marginalised groups as part of its Sin Exhibition.
+Katharine also chairs and takes parts in panel discussions.
+These include chairing a Wellcome Collection event on disability in 2019 and taking part in a panel discussion on life writing with English Pen.
+In November 2020 she was a guest speaker at the National Gallery, talking about the theory and practice of scapegoating marginalised groups as part of its Sin Exhibition, drawing on her books on disability, nomadic communities and ‘honour’ based violence. .
 Katharine is also regularly invited to speak at conferences and at literary festivals.
 She has spoken about her work at Hay, Edinburgh, Bath and Bristol Festivals, and abroad, including at the Council of Europe in Rome, Italy.

-She also serves as a director of the Society of Authors, sitting on its management committee for a three year term from 2018 onwards.
-She also sits on the finance sub-committee, the membership sub-committee and its editorial advisory board.
+Katharine is an advisory board member for the consulting company, Fideres LLP, which exposes and pursues corporate wrong-doing.
+She has also served as a director of the Society of Authors, sitting on its management committee for a three year term from 2018 onwards.
+She has sat on the finance sub-committee, the membership sub-committee and its editorial advisory board.
 This follows successful committee experience in a number of advisory roles, including serving as an expert advisor to the EHRC from 2010-2011 on its report and manifesto on disability hate crime, Hidden In Plain Sight (2011).
 She then advised the Association of Chief Police Officers and the National Policing Improvement Agency on their response to the EHRC’s report.
 She then joined the National Police Chiefs Council’s Deaf and Disability Forum in 2016.
 Since 2018 she has served as a committee member on the Crown Prosecution Service’s External Consultative Group on Hate Crime (ECG) and will join a National Scrutiny Panel on victim rights in 2021.

 She writes books, which are mostly investigative non-fiction.
-She recently launched a new investigative journalism unit at the human rights organisation Liberty, following working as engagement lead at the Bureau of Investigative Journalism, after having been full-time production and digital editor till September 2018.
+She recently launched a new investigative journalism unit at the human rights organisation Liberty, following working as engagement lead at the Bureau of Investigative Journalism.
+She was previously production and digital editor till September 2018.

 In 2007 Katharine started to investigate a number of violent killings of disabled men and women across the UK.
 As news editor of the disability magazine, Disability Now, she was able to put together the first national dossier of such crimes that year, following it up with an investigative report on disability hate crimes, Getting Away with Murder, for the charity Scope and the UK’s Disabled People’s Council, in 2008.